Central Amherst Little League

 Yes, with exceptions.
-You may send someone in your place.
-However, children must be 14 to work in the stand, and an adult must work the grill, and an adult must work the fryer.
-So on a weekday, two of the four workers may be teenagers, and on Saturday, three of the five may be teenagers.
+You may send someone in your place, however, children must be at least 13 to work in the stand.
+An adult must work the grill, and an adult must work the fryer.
+Three of the five workers may be teenagers.
 It is up to each team to figure out who will work their shift.

 Question: What if my team doesn’t send enough workers?